Bolsover Methodist Church leads way in healing the wounds of ex-mining communities

 “As more and more needs came to the surface, it was clear we would need to employ staff to really tackle the issues facing our community.
 The Freedom Community Project (FCP) was eventually born.
 At first it was simply an expression of the church’s community ministry.
 In time it became a charity in its own right but is still very much part of the Methodist Church’s ministry and work.”

-The recent grant is helping to redevelop the Bolsover Methodist Church building, to undertake long-overdue repair works, provide more space and make the building more flexible for worshippers, community groups and the Freedom Community Project (which is now a highly respected regional charity supporting 13 post-industrial and deprived centres around Derbyshire and Sheffield - it continues to expand).
+The project has been supported by £56,750 funding from Allchurches in total and is enabling Bolsover Methodist Church to transform its building, providing more space and making the building more flexible for worshippers, community groups and the Freedom Community Project (which is now a highly respected regional charity supporting 13 post-industrial and deprived centres around Derbyshire and Sheffield - it continues to expand).

 Paul said: “It is a real privilege to go and meet the people, see the projects and really understand the impact of our grants out in the community.
 This is an amazing project that is making so much difference to so many lives and communities who feel as though they have been let down, forgotten and given up on, repeatedly, and over many years.”